 Hockey coaches seeking certification participate in clinics within National Coaching Certification Program (NCCP) instruction streams that are relative to the level of players they are coaching.
-Clinics are offered at the provincial level through member branches.
+Clinics are offered at the provincial level through Hockey Canada Members.

-The Coach 1 program was designed to review the basic tools coaches will need in the areas of leadership, communication, teaching skills and lesson planning.
-This is taught with the special considerations of the youngest athletes in mind.
-Coaches in the Intro to Coach program receive a manual that provides progressive practice plans.
-The practice plans are tailor-made for teaching the beginner to ensure his or her first experience with hockey is fun and positive.
+The Coach 1 - Intro to Coach program was designed to review the basic tools coaches need in leadership, communication, teaching skills and lesson planning.
+This is taught with special considerations of the youngest athletes in mind.
+Coaches in the program receive a manual that provides progressive practice plans, which are tailor-made for teaching the beginner to ensure their first experience with hockey is fun and positive.

 Who Should Attend?

-Intro to Coach is a required course for registered coaches working with Initiation players (5-6 years old); however, it is not necessarily targeted to the inexperienced coach.
-This highly-regarded program shows coaches how to teach basic skills and fundamentals while continuing to emphasize fun.
+Intro to Coach is a required course for registered coaches working with Timbits U7 players (5-6 years old); however, it is not necessarily targeted to the inexperienced coach.
+The program shows coaches how to teach basic skills and fundamentals while continuing to emphasize fun.

-Qualification is based solely on attendance – 100 per cent attendance is required.
+Qualification is based solely on attendance – 100% attendance is required.

 There is no pre-requisite course to Intro to Coach.
 Participants who successfully complete the program will receive Trained status upon completion of all components, which include online modules, classroom instruction and on-ice sessions.